metakocka/metakocka_api_base/README.md

 ## Release notes
 Date| What's new |
 ----|------------|
+| 18.5.2022 | Added new endpoint for adding document attachments.
+See [example](/docs/add_attachment.md) for more info.
 | 11.1.2022 | Added new endpoint for searching blacklist partners.
 See [example](/docs/search_blacklist_partner.md) for more info.
 | 5.1.2022 | Packaging waste for products and products on warehouse acceptance note.
 See [example](/docs/documents_put_document_whdocs.md#237-warehouse-acceptance-note---product-packaging-waste) for more info.
 | 21.12.2021 | Create credit note without Partner information.
 See [example](/docs/documents_put_document.md#example--credit-note---financial) for more info.